WhissleAI/.github/profile/README.md

-## Hi there 👋

-This is the home for Whissle on Github.
+Welcome to Whissle's home on Hugging Face.